Synod of Constantinople (1484): History

-After the 1453 fall of Constantinople, the Ottoman government organized the Patriarchate of Constantinople as a department within the Islamic state and supported its Orthodox heritage and anti-Catholic feelings with the political objective of moving the captured Greeks away from Western Europe.
-The Patriarch of Constantinople at the time, Symeon I, served the interests of the Ottoman Sultan, both during his second reign with his policy towards Trebizond and, during his last reign, by convening a synod to formally ratify the condemnation of the Catholic Church.
+After the 1453 fall of Constantinople, the Ottoman government organized the Patriarchate of Constantinople as a department within the Islamic state and supported its Orthodox heritage and anti-Latin feelings with the political objective of moving the captured Greeks away from Western Europe.
+Some believe that the Patriarch of Constantinople at the time, Symeon I, was serving the interests of the Ottoman Sultan during his second reign with his policy towards Trebizond and, during his last reign, by convening a synod to formally ratify the condemnation of the Council of Florence.
+The matter of the Council of Florence was, though, a continuing matter of contention among the Eastern Churches that needed to be addressed with a synod of the same claimed status as that of the Council of Florence, that is as an ecumenical council.

 The Synod of Constantinople was convened by Patriarch Symeon I and lasted from September 1483 until August 1484.
 It was held in the patriarchal Pammakaristos Church, in the presence of representatives of the Patriarchs of Alexandria, Antioch and Jerusalem (the latter sees then being under the Mamluk Sultanate of Cairo).
-The main issue of the synod was the need to define a ritual for the admission to the Eastern Orthodox Church of the converted from the Catholic Church.
-This issue was quite relevant in such years due to the conquests by the Ottomans of areas previously subjected to Western rule (e.g. the Duchy of Athens) and to the Ottoman system of government of the minorities (the millet system) which subjected the Catholics to the civil authority of the Patriarch of Constantinople, causing numerous conversions to Orthodoxy.
+The synod decreed against the doctrines of Florence and wrote a ritual for admission to the Eastern Orthodox Church of those converted from the heresies of the Council of Florence (i.e. Roman Catholics).
+This issue was quite relevant in such years due to the conquests by the Ottomans of areas previously subjected to Western rule (e.g. the Duchy of Athens) and to the Ottoman system of government of the minorities (the millet system) which subjected Latins to the civil authority of the Patriarch of Constantinople, causing numerous conversions to Orthodoxy.